Koda-Pig/tetra-face/README.md

 ## Other Notes

 I changed the name from `Tetra Face` to `Tetrus` because Tetra Face just isn't a good name.

+## TODO

+- [ ] bug: it shows 'waiting for response' on EVERY single available room. not just the room the user is trying to join.
+- [ ] chore: performance checks
+- [ ] feat: add rematch button
+- [ ] feat: high scores
+- [ ] feat: click opponents hold piece to make it drop